raghvendratyagi/RaghvendraTyagi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...YouTube
+- 👩‍💻  AWS Academy cloud Foundation Certified and  Azure Certified.
 - 🌱 I’m currently learning ...
-React.js  ,  Django
+Terraform ,Kubernetes,jenkins.
 - 👯 I’m looking to collaborate on ...React.js
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything